-All staff have a responsibility to recognise child abuse, neglect and peer on peer (child on child) abuse in its many forms.
-This means that all staff will take a 'zero-tolerance' approach to anyunacceptable behaviour including 'banter' and will seek to prevent, challenge and take action so that all children understand that any concerns regarding their welfare and safety will be takenseriously.
+All staff have a responsibility to recognise child abuse, neglect, exploitation, and child-on-childabuse in its many forms by exercising professional curiosity at all times.
+This means that ALL staff will take a 'zero-tolerance' approach to anyunacceptable behaviour including 'banter' and will seek to prevent, challenge and take action so that all children understand that any concerns regarding their welfare and safety will be taken seriously.
 This will encourage and promote a culture of acceptable behaviour and a safe educational environment for all children.
-All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of sufferingabuse, neglect or exploitation.
+All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.